Best Practices to Write Title and Meta Description Tags for SEO

 • Carpet Cleaning Services | Boston Cleaners | Rugs, Couches [“carpet cleaning services”, “boston cleaners”]

-By the way, if you are not sure what keywords to focus on and use in your title, our Keyword Search Tool will help you out.
-Go to the Keyword Research module, enter a seed keyword, and choose the needed location.
-The tool will generate a list of keywords you can choose from (remember the rule: relevancy, high search volume, low difficulty).
+By the way, if you are not sure what keywords to focus on and use in your title, you’ll need to perform keyword research beforehand.
+Using SE Ranking’s Keyword Search Tool, you can enter a seed keyword, choose the needed location, and the tool will generate a list of keywords you can choose from (remember the rule: relevancy, high search volume, low difficulty).

 DO KEYWORD RESEARCH